Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Asymptotic considerations

-The term in the numerator, the \textit{power odds} $\omega = \mbox{Power}/(1-\mbox{Power})$ depend on sample size.
-In a standard one-sided one-sample $z$-test with sample size $n$, the power is

-here $\Phi(.)$ denotes the standard normal cdf, $\delta>0$ is the assumed standardised effect size of interest and $\alpha$ is the significance level from above.
-For a two-sample $z$-test with total sample size $n$, the power is
+In a standard $t$- or $z$-test, the term ${\mbox{T1E rate}/(1-\mbox{T1E rate})}$ in the denominator does not depend on sample size.
+The term in the numerator, the \textit{power odds} $\omega = \mbox{Power}/(1-\mbox{Power})$ depends on sample size.
+In a standard one-sided one-sample $z$-test with sample size $n$, the power is here $\Phi(.)$ denotes the standard normal cdf, $\delta>0$ is the assumed standardised effect size of interest, $\alpha$ is the significance level from above and $z_\alpha$ is the $(1-\alpha)$-quantile of the standard normal distribution.
+For a one-sided two-sample $z$-test with total sample size $n$, the power is

-In \eqref{eq:Power} and \eqref{eq:Power2} we make the common assumption that the probability, that the test rejects the null with a {negative} effect size in the opposite direction of the true effect $\delta$, can be neglected \citep{Matthews2006}.

 The Power Odds in the one-sample case are hence

 with $x_n = a + b \sqrt n$ with $a=-z_{\alpha/2}$ and $b = \delta > 0$.